mrprestegaard/NLP-Address-Matcher/README.md

 - **Database Cleanup:** Ensuring address consistency across structured databases.
 - **Logistics & Shipping:** Improving address validation for package delivery systems.
 - **Fraud Detection:** Enhancing identity verification by cross-referencing address data.

+## Dependencies
+This project makes use of the [`usaddress`](https://github.com/datamade/usaddress) package for structured address parsing. `usaddress` is a probabilistic, rule-based parser for extracting address components from unstructured text.
+It plays a critical role in identifying and labeling address parts accurately.

 ## Roadmap
 - Implement machine learning-based address normalization and entity recognition.